NeuroJSON/jdata/JData_specification.md

 ### JData Specification Summary

-JData is a specification for storing, exchanging and processing general-purpose data that are commonly encountered in information technology industries and research communities.
+JData is a specification for storing, exchanging and processing general-purpose data that are commonly encountered in information technology (IT) industries and research communities.
 It has a text/UNICODE format derived from the JSON specification and a binary format derived from the UBJSON specification.
 JData is designed to represent the commonly used data structures including arrays,